Olanetsoft/article-idea-generator/README.md

 ## How it works

 The [OpenAI GPT-3 API](https://openai.com/api/) (text-davinci-003) and [Vercel Edge streaming](https://vercel.com/features/edge-functions) features are used in this application.
-Based on the form and user input, it creates a prompt, sends it to the GPT-3 API using a Vercel Edge function, and streams the response back to the application.
+Based on the user's input, it creates a prompt, sends it to the GPT-3 API using a Vercel Edge function, and streams the response back to the application.

 ## Running Project Locally